Reduction or enhancement of stellarator turbulence by impurities

-In summary, in this Letter we have presented the first systematic numerical study of the effect of impurities on bulk turbulence in Wendelstein 7-X. By means of nonlinear gyrokinetic simulations, we have demonstrated that impurities can effectively reduce the turbulent heat losses.
-This finding is robust and manifests both for electron and, more substantially, for ion heat fluxes.
-Low charge impurities, like carbon, seem to cause a more significant impact than heavier impurities, like iron.
-Furthermore, the heat fluxes reach a minimum value at a specific impurity concentration, that could be seen as an optimal impurity content (as long as radiative losses are tolerable).
-Up to that concentration, the heat flux reduction is caused by a significant drop of the turbulent potential.
-For larger values of the impurity concentration, the modification of the electron density gradient, imposed by quasineutrality, onsets density gradient driven turbulence, which enhances the ion heat flux noticeably and the electron heat flux substantially.
-On the other hand, when the density gradient of impurities and main species are anti-parallel, turbulent fluctuations and heat losses increase.
-In addition, as turbulence is known to cause the low peaking factor of impurities and their weak tendency to accumulate in W7-X \cite{Regana_jpp_2021, Geiger_2019}, the possibility that turbulence reduction and impurity accumulation feedback each other must be scrutinized.
+In summary, in this Letter we have presented the first systematic numerical study of the effect of impurities on bulk turbulence in W7-X and, for comparison, in LHD and ITER.
+By means of nonlinear gyrokinetic simulations, we have demonstrated that impurities can effectively alter turbulent heat transport.
+This finding is robust and manifests both for electron and, more substantially, ion heat fluxes in the three configurations.
+This has obvious interest for future reactors, as the main ions are the reactants in the fusion fuel.
+When the density gradient of impurities and main species are, roughly, parallel (resp. anti-parallel), turbulent fluctuations and ion heat losses decrease (resp. increase).
+As for the electron heat flux, the combination of the impurity effect and the response of the configuration to modifications of $a/L_{n_e}$ forced by quasineutrality, introduces differences across the devices, which will be thoroughly addressed in upcoming studies.
+A central message of the present work is that, regardless of the magnetic configuration, the ion heat flux reaches a minimum value at a specific impurity concentration, that could be seen as an optimal impurity content to operate with as long as radiative losses were tolerable.
+As a particularly interesting case, in W7-X, when $Q_i$ is reduced, $Q_e$ is also reduced and the impurity heat flux remains low.
+In summary, the present study emphasizes the ambivalent role of impurities and their potential to enhance or degrade the performance of magnetically confined plasmas through its active role on turbulence.